Lockheed P-2 Neptune: Covert operations P2V-7U/RB-69A variants

-In 1954 under Project Cherry, the US Central Intelligence Agency (CIA) obtained five newly built P2V-7 and converted these into P2V-7U/RB-69A variants by Lockheed's Skunk Works at Hangar B5 in Burbank, California, for the CIA's own private fleet of covert ELINT/ferret aircraft.
-Later, to make up for P2V-7U/RB-69A operational losses, the CIA obtained and converted two existing US Navy P2V-7s, one in September 1962, and one in December 1964 to P2V-7U/RB-69A Phase VI standard, and also acquired an older P2V-5 from the US Navy as a training aircraft in 1963.
-Test flights were made by lead aircraft at Edwards AFB from 1955 to 1956, all the aircraft painted with dark sea blue color but with USAF markings.
-In 1957 one P2V-7U was sent to Eglin AFB for testing aircraft performance at low level and under adverse conditions.
+In 1954, under Project Cherry, the US Central Intelligence Agency (CIA) obtained five, newly built P2V-7 and converted them into P2V-7U/RB-69A variants by Lockheed's Skunk Works at Hangar B5 in Burbank, California for the CIA's own private fleet of covert ELINT/ferret aircraft.
+Later, to make up for P2V-7U/RB-69A operational losses, the CIA obtained and converted two existing US Navy P2V-7s, one in September 1962 and one in December 1964, to P2V-7U/RB-69A Phase VI standard, and they also acquired an older P2V-5 from the US Navy as a training aircraft in 1963.
+Test flights were made by lead aircraft at Edwards AFB from 1955 to 1956 with all the aircraft painted with a dark sea blue color but with USAF markings.
+In 1957, one P2V-7U was sent to Eglin AFB for testing aircraft performance at low level and under adverse conditions.

 The initial two aircraft were sent to Europe, based at Wiesbaden, West Germany, but were later withdrawn in 1959 when the CIA reduced its covert aircraft assets in Europe.
-The CIA sent the other two P2V-7U/RB-69As to Hsinchu Air Base, Taiwan, where by December 1957, they were given to a "Black Op" unit, the 34th Squadron, better known as the Black Bat Squadron, of the Republic of China Air Force; these were painted in ROCAF markings.
+The CIA sent the other two P2V-7U/RB-69As to Hsinchu Air Base, Taiwan, where by December 1957, they were given to a "black op" unit, the 34th Squadron, better known as the Black Bat Squadron, of the Republic of China Air Force; these were painted in ROCAF markings.
 The ROCAF P2V-7U/RB-69A's mission was to conduct low-level penetration flights into mainland China to conduct ELINT/ferret missions including mapping out China's air defense networks, inserting agents via airdrop, and dropping leaflets and supplies.
 The agreement for plausible deniability between US and Republic of China (ROC) governments meant the RB-69A would be manned by ROCAF crew while conducting operational missions, but would be manned by CIA crew when ferrying RB-69A out of Taiwan or other operational area to US.

 The P2V-7U/RB-69A flew with ROCAF Black Bat Squadron over China from 1957 to November 1966.
 All five original aircraft (two crashed in South Korea, three shot down over China) were lost with all hands on board.
 In January 1967, two remaining RB-69As flew back to NAS Alameda, California, and were converted back to regular US Navy P2V-7/SP-2H ASW aircraft configurations.
-Most of the 34th Squadron's Black Op missions remain classified by the CIA—though a CIA internal draft history, Low-Level Technical Reconnaissance over Mainland China (1955–66), reference CSHP-2.348, written in 1972 that covers CIA/ROCAF 34th Squadron's Black Op missions is known to exist.
+Most of the 34th Squadron's black op missions remain classified by the CIA—though a CIA internal draft history, Low-Level Technical Reconnaissance over Mainland China (1955–66), reference CSHP-2.348, written in 1972 that covers CIA/ROCAF 34th Squadron's black op missions is known to exist.
 The CIA does not plan to declassify it until after 2022.